DaCastle/pokemoncard/README.md

 Clone or zip/extract the the repo to your preferred location

 # npm
-through the command prompt(as admministrator), navigate into the solution folder
+through the command prompt(as admministrator), navigate into the 'pokeAPIdotnetcoreAngular5' folder

 run 'npm install'